Advocacy Board: Moot Court and Mock Trial

 Moot Court competitions allow law students the opportunity to write appellate briefs based upon mock problems and to present oral arguments to a panel of real-life attorneys and judges.

-Mock Trial competitions develop research and presentation skills and afford students to play the role of attorneys and witnesses in a simulation of a real trial.
+Mock Trial competitions develop research and presentation skills and afford students the opportunity to play the role of attorneys and witnesses in a simulation of a real trial.

 Competitions also provide Advocacy Board members the ability to network with attorneys in the legal community and to gain practical experience in effective written and oral advocacy.